The Many Sources of Drinking Water Pollution

 For water providers, protecting water sources and watersheds from pollution is smart economics.
 Keeping contaminants out of water in the first place is more cost-effective than having to remove them year after year.1

 Yet there are major gaps in the resources available for drinking water and source water protection.
-Federal programs that allocate grants and low-cost loans to prevent water pollution and protect rivers, streams and groundwater don't receive the support they need.
+Federal programs that allocate grants and low-cost loans to the prevention of water pollution and protection of rivers, streams and groundwater don't receive the support they need.

 Where does the pollution come from?
 Here are a few of the main sources of water contamination: